 If nothing much comes up there, I next head to WikiTravel to see what’s written about the country and how much you should budget for a trip there.
 There’s usually a few sections to give you a good estimate of how much you can expect to spend on accommodation, transportation, and food.

 Finally, I take matters into my own hands and start searching for affordable accommodation options online.
 To find cheap places to stay, I go to HostelWorld and search for the country name to see if there are any hostels listed.
-If nothing comes up there, I open HotelsCombined (they search for the best prices on Agoda, Booking, Expedia, etc), search for the specific country, and sort the hotel results by price.
+If nothing comes up there, I open Booking, search for the specific country, and sort the hotel results by price.

 I start with accommodation options first, because that’s the easiest and fastest way to see if budget travel is a possibility — if there are no cheap hotels, I can’t visit inexpensively.